Contents at a glance

 - Firewood preparation

 - Digging a hole in the ground for fire pit or food storage

 - Building shelters – how would you cut down branches without a knife or an axe?

 - The pommel can be used for hammering

 - And many others…

-Of course these situations do not happen that often, however it’s better to be prepared than sorry.
+Of course, these situations do not happen that often, however, it’s better to be prepared than sorry.
 Even if you are only going out camping, get yourself the best survival knife, and nothing will catch you unprepared.
-There are many survival knife reviews on the net, and I have also put together couple of mini reviews of survival knives in this guide.
+There are many survival knife reviews on the net, and I have also put together a couple of mini-reviews of survival knives in this guide.
 Now let’s get into business and let’s find out how to pick the right knife!

 Best Fixed Blade Survival Knives Comparison Chart